JujuC-37/HitboxMaker_2017-08/README.md

 I chose to realize a new city-builder, as my Ludum Dare 39 project, with criticism of my developers friends on my first project.

+This game, in development, is available on this this page : juliette-c.github.io/HitboxMaker_2017-08/

 ## Resources

 I chose to use same graphics than my first project :